raviqqe/doc/slides/stak/embedding-scheme-in-rust.md

 # Related crates

 - `stak-macro` contains `compile_r7rs!` and `include_r7rs!`.
-- `stak-compiler` contains a `compile_r7rs` function which runs a compiler program and VM for it to compile another Scheme program.
+- `stak-compiler` contains a `compile_r7rs` function which runs compiler bytecodes and a VM for it to compile another Scheme program.

 ---